 Descoware Belgium Oval Dutch Oven Thoughts

 Descoware Belgium Oval Dutch Oven is a very unique pot.
 You can find the vintage one of ebay or you can get the modern day version at amazon.
 The only issue that I see with this pot is the handle.
 They are simply too small and you can very easily drop it.
 Other than that, its gorgeous and its great for braising and baking food.

-If you would like to see more articles like this Descoware Belgium Oval Dutch Oven review, please visit our Pots and Pans Review page.
+If you would like to see more articles like this Descoware Belgium Oval Dutch Oven review, please visit our Vintage page.